 CEO vs Managing Director Differences

 A CEO does not look after the day to day operations of the company.
-He is much more involved in designing strategies and visions for the company.
+CEOs are much more involved in designing strategies and visions for the company.
 A Managing Director is involved in the daily management of the company and provides motivation to the employees.
 A CEO reports to the board of directors of the company whereas a Managing Director takes orders from the chief executive officer.

 In this article, we look at the differences between CEO vs Managing Director in detail –